Charter schools regroup after big California election loss

 The powerful organization and its big-name donors, including Netflix CEO Reed Hastings, former New York City Mayor Michael Bloomberg and Walmart heir Alice Walton, gave nearly $23 million to support Villaraigosa, who finished behind Newsom and Republican businessman John Cox.

-Now, the group said it’s working on a new strategy that could include supporting Cox despite his endorsement from President Donald Trump.
+Now, the group said it’s working on a new strategy that could include supporting Newsom or Cox, despite the Republican’s endorsement from President Donald Trump.
 The heavily blue state is helping lead a national resistance to his administration.
-The charter association is in a tight spot after running attack ads against both candidates who advanced to the general election.
+The charter Advocates is in a tight spot after running attack ads against both candidates who advanced to the general election.

 The primary is seen as a failed offensive for the charter group and a loss for advocates that won enough seats last year to control the board of the Los Angeles Unified School District, the second-largest U.S. school system, for the first time.
 Their $8.5 million added to the unprecedented total spent on a local school board race.